How Many Combinations For 3 Numbers

 Consider the following scenarios:

 • Scenario 1: You have 5 different colored balls and want to choose 3 of them to put in a bag.
-Order doesn't matter, and you can't choose the same ball twice.
+This leads to order doesn't matter, and you can't choose the same ball twice.
 This is a combination without repetition.

-1. Choose the right formula: Once you have a clear understanding of the problem, select the appropriate formula for calculating the number of combinations.
+2. Choose the right formula: Once you have a clear understanding of the problem, select the appropriate formula for calculating the number of combinations.
 Using the wrong formula will lead to incorrect results.
-Double-check your assumptions to check that you are using the correct formula.
+Double-check your assumptions to make sure you are using the correct formula.

 • Combinations without repetition: nCr = n! / (r! * (n-r)!)